tara-m-harwood/WiTTY_Women/README.md

 # WiTTy Women
-## When you think about great writers, are you missing half the story?
+## When you think about legendary writers, are you missing half the story?
 ### Take the quiz to find out!

 =======
-# TacoLandia
+# WiTTy Women
-> Your new favorite Taco Companion!!!
+> Test your literary knowledge and expand your horizons!

 ## Table of contents
 * [General info](#general-info)